 So the two fields are not required if they are not used on the page at all but if they are used on one of the forms in your page then they become required for all forms.

 If you map a field with the [None] option, the data submitted in that field will not be sent to Salesforce.

 The Auto Generate option will create a text field inside your integration.

 If you map an Instapage field with a field from your CRM side that has predefined options/values, then the field from Instapage side must have those exact same predefined options/values, and it is recommended for the fields from both sides to be of the same type.

-And that’s it.
-If you went through all the steps, you should see this confirmation message.
-Click on Finish, then save and update your page.
+Click on Finish.
+If you went through all the steps, you should see a confirmation message.

 - The integration only works on the live URL.
 It can not be tested on the preview mode.
 When testing on the live URL, make sure that your browser is not displaying an older cached version.